Skip to content

 Further reading

-- Wikipedia EN — Bouyon Music — Reference page for the genre, regularly updated with public sources. - Soca News — Triple Kay heading to I Love Sewo Jam — Public trace of Triple Kay's carnival presence in Caribbean Soca press. - Dominica News Online — Triple Kay 10th anniversary — Article documenting the internal Triple Kay crisis at the 10th anniversary moment in 2010. - Dominica News Online — Cornell Phillip — WCK architect publicly critiquing the Bouyon shift toward a more sung aesthetic.
+- Wikipedia EN — Bouyon Music — Reference page for the genre, regularly updated. - Soca News — Triple Kay heading to I Love Sewo Jam — Public trace of Triple Kay's carnival presence. - Dominica News Online — Triple Kay 10th anniversary — Article documenting the internal Triple Kay crisis in 2010. - Dominica News Online — Cornell Phillip — Cornell Phillip's public critique on Bouyon's evolution.

 Glossary